davidjurgens/equilid/README.md

 Equilid can be installed via pip ``pip install equilid``.
 However, this installs only the software and not the trained model.
 The trained model downloaded here [http://cs.stanford.edu/~jurgens/data/70lang.tar.gz] (559MB unarchived).

+To install a trained model, create a directory ``model`` in the base ``Equilid`` directory and unpack the model's archive file into it.

 # Usage
 -----